 City is working with the Office for National Statistics (ONS), which routinely uses the information collected when a birth or death is registered, to produce statistics about births and infant deaths in England and Wales.

-ONS is working with researchers at City, University of London to link this information to data extracted from NHS hospital records of births in England and In Wales.
+ONS worked with researchers at City, University of London to link this information to data extracted from NHS hospital records of births in England and In Wales.
 These include information about mothers and babies recorded at birth, such as length of pregnancy, time of birth, method of birth and conditions diagnosed in mothers and babies.
 This has been further linked to data about any subsequent admissions to hospital of either the mother or the baby after birth.
-Linking birth registration data to this NHS information will produce fuller information about births and their outcome to analyse for research and statistical purposes to provide more detailed information about the care given at birth than is recorded in any system individually and which can be used to inform decisions about the provision of maternity care.
+Linking birth registration data to this NHS information will produce fuller information about births and their outcome to analyse for research and statistical purposes to provide more detailed information about the care given at birth than is recorded in any system individually.
+Fuller analyses based on these linked records can be used to inform decisions about the provision of maternity care.

 1. How does the number of births vary by time of day, day of the week and day of the year?